What Are Damage Caps In Texas Law?

 Texas does not impose specific caps on compensatory damages in wrongful death cases, meaning plaintiffs can seek compensation for pain and suffering, medical expenses, and loss of earnings without statutory limits.
 However, punitive damages—designed to punish reckless or intentional misconduct—are capped at $750,000 or twice the amount of economic damages, whichever is greater.

-Despite this limitation, punitive damages can still significantly increase the value of a wrongful death claim.
+Despite this limitation, punitive damages in Texas can still significantly increase the value of a wrongful death claim.
 A successful claim requires proving gross negligence or intentional wrongdoing by the defendant.
-Consulting a knowledgeable attorney can help you understand the full scope of potential compensation.
+Consulting a knowledgeable attorney can help you understand the full scope of potential compensation, including how Texas reform damage caps may or may not affect your specific case.

 Contact the Cain Firm for a free consultation

 If you or a loved one has suffered injuries due to someone else’s negligence, the Cain Firm is here to help.
-Our Fort Worth personal injury lawyers have extensive experience handling cases involving damage caps, non-economic damages, and wrongful death claims.
+Our Fort Worth personal injury lawyers have extensive experience handling cases involving damage caps, non-economic damages, and wrongful death claims, and punitive damages in Texas.
 We are committed to fighting for the maximum compensation available under Texas law.

 Contact the Cain Firm today for a free consultation, and let us help you secure the justice and compensation you deserve.